 11. Doubles of Kitchen Utensils

-I am talking about actual doubles like 2 can openers and such, but also two entirely different utensils that can serve the same purpose.
-For instance, if your can opener also has a bottle opener on it you don’t need it and the bottle opener.
+I am talking about actual doubles like two can openers and such, but also two entirely different utensils that can serve the same purpose.
+For instance, if your can opener also has a bottle opener on it, you don’t need it and the bottle opener.
 Toss the bottle opener in the yard sale pile and enjoy a little less clutter in your kitchen.

 12. Recipe Books

-I don’t know about you, but since Pinterest came on the scene I rarely actually use recipe books.
-If this is you too, add them to the sell pile.
+I don’t know about you, but since Pinterest came on the scene, I rarely use recipe books.
+If this is you, too, add them to the sell pile.

 13. Small Appliances

-Small kitchen appliance that are either still in the box, collecting dust, shoved to the back of the cupboard and have not seen the light of day in at least a year–add these to the yard sale pile.
+Small kitchen appliances that are either still in the box collecting dust or have not seen the light of day in at least a year–add these to the yard sale pile.

 14. Excess Storage Containers